-In the case of a termination of employment, regardless of the reason, there are no contractual provisions for the payment of severance or indirect benefits for the other Named Executive Officers, except for Ms. Lynda Newcomb, Chief Human Resources Officer.
-Other than Ms. Lynda Newcomb, any severance, if any, in the event of involuntary termination of employment or cessation of employment following a change of control is undetermined.
+In the case of a termination of employment, regardless of the reason, there are no contractual provisions for the payment of severance or indirect benefits for the other Named Executive Officers.
+Any severance, if any, in the event of involuntary termination of employment or cessation of employment following a change of control is undetermined.
 In case of termination of employment, the terms and conditions of the compensation programs presented in the table of Section 6.5 apply.